nxy7/cilium/Documentation/operations/troubleshooting_clustermesh.rst

          kvstore is used for other clusters to discover all identities so it is important that local identities are listed.

  #.
-Validate that the IP cache is synchronized correctly by running ``cilium
+Validate that the IP cache is synchronized correctly by running ``ciliumctl
-    bpf ipcache list`` or ``cilium map get cilium_ipcache``.
+    bpf ipcache list`` or ``ciliumctl map get cilium_ipcache``.
 The output must contain pod IPs from local and remote clusters.

     If this fails:

     * Is the IP cache information available in the kvstore of each cluster?
-You can confirm this by running ``cilium kvstore get --recursive cilium/state/ip/v1/``.
+You can confirm this by running ``ciliumctl kvstore get --recursive cilium/state/ip/v1/``.

       .. note::